Learning Any-View 6DoF Robotic Grasping in Cluttered Scenes via Neural Surface Rendering: Additional details about experimental setup

 \subsection{Dataset generation and training}

 Unlike semi-implicit methods like \cite{Breyer2020,Jiang2021}, our network is fully implicit in 6 grasp dimensions, which requires a larger number of grasps per scene to learn to discriminate them in SE(3).
-We use a similar procedure to generate grasps as in \cite{Breyer2020, Jiang2021}.
+We use a similar procedure to simulate grasps as in~\cite{Breyer2020, Jiang2021}.
 We use the scene pointcloud sampled from ground-truth meshes from 33000 simulated scenes from the VGN setup.
-The pointclouds are cropped to within the 30 cm cube considered for grasping and fed to a GPG sampler~\cite{Gualtieri2016}.
-We sample a maximum of 60 grasps per scene with a maximum budget of 240 points sampled by GPG.
+Pintclouds are cropped to within the 30 cm cube considered for grasping and fed to a GPG sampler~\cite{Gualtieri2016}.
+We sample a maximum of 60 grasps per scene.
 For occupancy prediction, we sample 100,000 points and their occupancies using uniform sampling in the scene volume.

 As detailed in~\cref{subsec:local}, we also use local supervision for both grasp quality and scene reconstruction.
 We use the ground truth renderer in simulation to render the local surface points relevant for every grasp in our dataset.
 As shown in \cref{fig:surf}(a), we use three cameras per grasp (one for every link of the gripper) placed 2.5 cm away from the link and render 64x64 depth images with a 120-degree field of view (FOV).
 We merge the surface pointclouds from the three cameras to generate our local grasp pointcloud.
 We filter out points outside the gripper by more than 1cm.
 We use a maximum of 1024 points per grasp and discard grasps with less than 50 points in their local surface cloud.
 We also add noise (gamma noise as in \cite{Jiang2021}) to these surface points and store the occupancy values of the points~(\cref{fig:surf}(c)).
 Training the grasp quality using these noisy pointclouds helps regularize against imperfect neural rendering at test time.
-Training the scene reconstruction with the occupancies of these noisy pointclouds helps precisely reconstruct regions close to the surfaces.
+Training scene reconstruction with occupancies of these noisy pointclouds helps precisely reconstruct regions close to surfaces.
 We provide our data generation pipeline as part of our codebase.

-We train all our networks on single NVIDIA V100 GPUs on which each training run takes about 36 hours to converge.
+We train all our networks on an NVIDIA V100 GPU.
+Each training run takes about 25 hours to converge.
 We use 5\% of the data for validation.
-In practice, learning rates between 1e-4 and 5e-5 work best for all the networks with a batch size of 32 data samples.
+Learning rates between 1e-4 and 5e-5 work best for all the networks with a batch size of 32 data samples.
+A list of network parameters used is provided in~\Cref{params-table}.